 - Car – A normal car is the cheapest rental vehicle you can get in New Zealand.
 It’ll get you around to all of the best destinations with ease.
 The only downside to a car is that you will need to stay in hotels or Airbnbs during your travels (no camping.)
 The easiest place to rent a car in New Zealand is on Discover Cars where you can compare cars, companies, prices, features, and more very easily.

 - Campervan – A Campervan is a large van that has a bed and a small kitchen in the back.
-It is what most budget backpackers get for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
+It’s what most budget travelers use for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
 Campervans are best for couples or solo travelers who are happy to live in a small space.
-You should also love the outdoors and camping!
-You can easily compare campervans, prices, and book on the website Motorhome Republic.
-We also have a 5% discount code (QUEEN5) with Mad Campers, which you can use at checkout.
+You should also love the outdoors and camping…and be prepared for an adventure of a lifetime!
+My favorite campervan rental company is JUCY because they have a huge selection of campervans to choose from, plus multiple pick-up/drop-off locations.
+You can browse JUCY’s campervan selection online here.
+Alternatively, you can easily compare all campervans available in NZ on Motorhome Republic here.

 - Motorhome – A motorhome is larger and more comfortable than a campervan.
 Many motorhomes will comfortably sleep 6 or more people – perfect for a family visiting New Zealand.
-Motorhomes are the most expensive option, but with one, you won’t ever need to stay in a hotel and you’ll save money that way.
-Motorhome Republic is my suggested website for booking a motorhome in New Zealand simply because they are a reliable company and the website is super easy to use!
-We are also partnered with Kiwi Motorhomes, which is well known as the top motorhome rental company in New Zealand.
-You can get 5% off using the code Queen5.
+Motorhomes are the most expensive option, but with one you won’t ever need to stay in a hotel and you’ll save money that way.
+My top choice for a motorhome company is Star RV because they have beautiful motorhomes at affordable prices.
+You can check prices and availability for Star RV motorhomes online here.
+Alternatively, you can use Motorhome Republic to search all motorhomes in NZ.
 For more detailed info, read my complete guide to renting a motorhome in New Zealand!

 Where to Stay in Wanaka

 There are tons of places to stay in Wanaka.
 Seriously, you’ll have so many options that it can be overwhelming.
-Luckily, I’ve stayed in Wanaka countless times and can recommend the below accommodation options:
+Luckily, I’ve stayed in Wanaka countless times and can recommend the accommodation options below:

-Hawea Hotel – This is the perfect budget option for anybody looking to save a few dollars.
-Although really comfortable, clean, and offering incredible views, Hawea Hotel is super affordable with budget dorms rooms as well as double rooms and family rooms.
-It is likely the best value for money hotel in Wanaka!
+The Hawea Hotel is the perfect budget option for anybody looking to save a few dollars.
+That said, the rooms are really comfortable, clean, and offer incredible lake views!
+It is likely the best value for money hotel in Wanaka, with all rooms including a flat-screen television, a private bathroom, and a balcony too.

-Manuka Crescent Motel – When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
-Manuka Crescent Motel offers studio apartments, one-bedroom apartments, as well as two-bedroom apartments for really reasonable prices.
-These are great for families or people traveling in groups (I stayed here last time I traveled with friends.)
-The motel is located a only short drive from town in a peaceful area.
+When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
+The Archway Motels & Chalets offers studio apartments, one-bedroom apartments, as well as two and three bedroom apartments for really reasonable prices!
+These are great for families or people traveling in groups (I stayed here last time I traveled with friends).

-Club Wyndham Wanaka – If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
-This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heat pool, waterslide, hot tub, sauna, and an onsite bar and cafe!
-All rooms come with a kitchenette or full kitchen, and many offer lake views!
+If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
+This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heated pool, waterslide, hot tub, sauna, and an onsite bar and café.

 For more detailed information, check out my blog all about where to stay in Wanaka!
 It includes different areas to stay in and the best hotels for all budgets!